Shane-oo/SocketProgramming/README.txt

 different tasks we had to do.

 Lastly thank you to Jin Hong and the lab demonstrators, and a special thanks to Matt Egan for all his help on this project.

+///-----------------HOW TO RUN PROGRAM----------------/// Open as many terminal programs as you wish, 1 to be the server and the rest to be the players/spectators

+On server terminal:
+$ python3 server.py

+On client terminals:
+$ python3 client_v2.py

+Play the game!